sabledb-io/sabledb/docs/design/cluster.md

-# SableDB cluster

-## About slots
+### Understanding the SableDB Cluster

+`SableDB` organizes its data into a distributed cluster using a system of **slots** and **shards**.

+#### Slots: Data Distribution

-Each key is converted using a function into a number between `0-16383` (inclusive).
-A node is responsible for range of slots.
-In case a key is requested from a node that does not own the key's slot - a `MOVED` error is returned to client with details on where to find the key.
+Every key in `SableDB` is assigned a unique number between 0 and 16,383, determining its **slot**.
+Each node in the cluster is responsible for a specific range of these slots.
+If a client requests a key from a node that doesn't own its corresponding slot, the node returns a `MOVED` error, directing the client to the correct location.

-## About shards

-Each cluster consists of one or more shards.
-A shard is a group of `1` primary node + `N` replicas (where `N` **can** be `0`).
-Ideally, in a cluster of `K` shards, each shard is managing `16384 / K` slots.
-In theory, a cluster can have `16K` primaries which should be sufficient for any workload.

-## Central database

-`SableDB` uses a central database ("cluster database") which is essentially another instance of `SableDB` to perform all communication between the shards and keep the cluster state.
-It is the responsibility of each node to register and update itself in the database in a regular interval.
-Each node pulls from the central database the information about other nodes (e.g. list of slots owned by each node, public node address etc)

-## Slot migration

-`SableDB` provide set of commands for transferring slot ownership from one shard to another.

-For example, to send slot `1234` from `Node_1` -> `Node_2`, the following steps are required:

-- Open `sabledb-cli` and connect to `Node_1` (the current slot owner)
-- Run the command: `SLOT SENDTO <IP> <PORT> 1234` (IP & PORT and `Node_2` **private IP & port**)
-- Once the transfer is completed, you will get `OK` response

-Under the hood:

-- `Node_1` locks the slots for read-only
-- `Node_1` exports the slot to a file
-- `Node_1` spans a thread that sends the file to `Node_2` and waits for confirmation (during this time, `Node_1` is accessible for read/write commands except for slot `1234` where it can only perform read commands)
-- Once `Node_2` confirms, the slot is removed from the current node's map and the read-only lock is removed
-- `Node_2` becomes the owner of slot `1234`
-- `Node_2` updates its status in the cluster database so other nodes will know which node hosts slot `1234`
-- `Node_1` updates its node status in the cluster database (it removes slot `1234` from its map)
+#### Shards: High Availability

+A `SableDB` cluster is built from one or more **shards**.
+Each shard consists of a **primary node** and can optionally include multiple **replicas** for redundancy.
+Ideally, slots are evenly distributed among these shards, with each managing `16384 / K` slots in a cluster of `K` shards.
+This architecture can theoretically support up to 16,000 primary nodes, accommodating substantial workloads.

+#### Centralized Cluster Management

+`SableDB` employs a **central database** (itself a `SableDB` instance) to manage cluster communication and maintain its overall state.
+Each node periodically registers and updates its information (like owned slots and public address) in this central database, and also pulls information about other nodes from it.

+#### Flexible Slot Migration

+`SableDB` provides commands for **transferring slot ownership** between shards.
+For example, to move slot `1234` from `Node_1` to `Node_2`, you'd simply connect to `Node_1` via `sabledb-cli` and execute `SLOT SENDTO <NODE_ID> 1234`.
+The command returns `OK` upon successful completion.